isomerpages/edb-ostln/resources/archives/_posts/2023-10-30-post-Official visit of Luxembourg Space Agency to SG strengthens bilateral ties.md

 2. Luxembourg-Singapore Space Forum

 OSTIn and LSA also co-organised a Space Forum, which provided valuable networking and pitching opportunities for 24 space entities from both countries.
 The event featured presentations by both OSTIn and LSA, shedding light on their respective space ecosystems, innovations and collaboration possibilities.
-The gathering provided an unprecedentedplatform for companies to connect and explore potential partnerships.
+The gathering provided an unprecedented platform for companies to connect and explore potential partnerships.

 3. Company visits